MatthiasUckert/Introduction/README.md

 </div>

-The complete GitHub repositories consist of 4 parts:
+The complete GitHub repositories consist of three parts:

 - **Part 1:** Supplementary Material for the Paper